 ULI members who serve on a Local Member Council are expected to attend regularly to fully participate in the exchange of information and advance the goals of the Local Member Council.
 The success of the Local Member Council is dependent upon active participation and meaningful contribution by all members.

-Membership on each Local Member Council is limited to 12-20 people and is determined by the application.
+Membership on each Local Member Council is limited to 12-20 people and is determined by application.
 The application process is designed to ensure an engaging experience that includes diverse, multidisciplinary perspectives on each Local Member Council.
 If a Local Member Council is full, a waitlist is created and members will be invited to join as availability opens up.
 At the discretion of the Local Member Council co-chairs, a limited number of guests may be invited to select meetings.

 For more information contact:

-Chair: Jason Qunell, UFCU
+Chair: Chad Henson, UFCU

 Staff Liaison: Cheryl McOsker